Wellington: Film

 Wellington has a large number of independent cinemas, including the Embassy Theatre, Penthouse, the Roxy and Light House, which participate in film festivals throughout the year.
 Wellington has one of the country's highest turn-outs for the annual New Zealand International Film Festival.
 There are a number of other film festivals hosted in Wellington, such as Doc Edge (documentary), the Japanese Film Festival and Show Me Shorts (short films).

+In 2019, Wellington was designated as a City of Film by UNESCO.

 Music

 The music scene has produced bands such as The Warratahs, The Mockers, The Phoenix Foundation, Shihad, Beastwars, Fly My Pretties, Rhian Sheehan, Birchville Cat Motel, Black Boned Angel, Fat Freddy's Drop, The Black Seeds, Fur Patrol, Flight of the Conchords, Connan Mockasin, Rhombus and Module, Weta, Demoniac, and DARTZ.
 The New Zealand School of Music was established in 2005 through a merger of the conservatory and theory programmes at Massey University and Victoria University of Wellington.
 New Zealand Symphony Orchestra, Nevine String Quartet and Chamber music New Zealand are based in Wellington.
 The city is also home to the Rodger Fox Big Band.